Donald Trump Sends Engagement Congrats To ‘Fox News’ Host Who Cheated On Wife With 26-Year-Old Underling

 Watters, like many Fox News hosts, has been strongly supportive of Trump, even through Trump’s many controversies — including Trump’s own sexual harassment allegations.
 In a broadcast last November, Watters dismissed the multiple sexual harassment and sexual misconduct allegations against Trump — at least 20 such accusations, according to New York Magazine — by saying that Trump gave the women accusing him “opportunities,” as MediaIte reported.

 Watters’ marital situation may have seemed familiar to Trump.
-When Trump was married to to the first of his three wives, the former Ivana Zelníčková, he also had a public affair with model and aspiring actress Marla Maples, who became pregnant with Trump’s daughter, Tiffany, as The Daily Beast reported.
+When Trump was married to the first of his three wives, the former Ivana Zelníčková, he also had a public affair with model and aspiring actress Marla Maples, who became pregnant with Trump’s daughter, Tiffany, as The Daily Beast reported.

 Trump has also been accused of extramarital sexual relationships during his third and current marriage, to Melania Trump, formerly Melania Knauss.
 Playboy centerfold model Karen McDougal settled a lawsuit against Trump over a confidentiality agreement stemming from what she said was a months-long sexual relationship with Trump that began not long after he married his third wife, according to USA Today.